KRoberts5/FibonacciPolynomials/README.md

 ### generateFactors

 Accepts an integer, n, which represents which Fibonacci number is requested.
 The trigonometric factors are then generated.
-As each factor is generated, it is multiplied to the product of all previous factors.
-A string is generated to represent the Fibonacci number, the number's value, and the full list of factors.
+As each factor is generated, its real value is multiplied to the product of all previous factors.
+A string is generated to represent the
+Fibonacci number, the number's value, and the full list of factors.

 ### setNthPolynomial

+This method is called whenever the user only provides input for which a polynomial they want.
-Calls generateFactors() with an integer value retrieved from input.
+The method calls generateFactors() with an integer value retrieved from input.
 The string is sent to the controller so that a view class can output the data.

 ### setPartialFactorization

+This method is called whenever the user provides an input for both Nth Polynomial and Factor.
+The nth polynomial represents which Fibonacci number the user would like to generate.
+Factor represents the value to search for when generating the products of subsets.
-Performs the same steps as setNthPolynomial.
+To start, this method performs the same steps as setNthPolynomial.
 Once the full factorization has been generated, the program generates all subsets of the factors and their appropriate values.

+To generate every subset, I utilize a binary string to represent which factors are present in a given subset.
+For example, if we were computing the 7th Fibonacci number, we would have 3 trigonometric factors.
+Since each factor can either be included or excluded, the total number of subsets is 2^3 = 8.
+If we represent each factor as a binary digit, we can visually determine which factors are included in our subset.
+For instance, 110 in this example would include the first and second factors.
+To determine the total product of a subset, I simply iterate through the binary string.
+If there is a 1 in the current position, I multiply the factor's value to the current product value of the subset.
+If the current position contains a 0, I ignore it.

+Once the product has been generated, I compare it to the factor value.
+If the product falls within a specified range of the factor value, we append that subsets data to the final output.
+If the product falls outside the range, we ignore it.
+It should be noted that the range is set to 1 by default.
+If the user specifies a value for "Error of Margin," this value will be used to determine the range.

+Finally, the output string, containing the data for all desired subsets, is sent to the controller so that a view can handle it.

 ## AbstractController